SSchirm1/IT2810.4/README.md

 ### Design

-We used the [Chakra](https://next.chakra-ui.com/docs/getting-started) libary to easily create usable and pretty ui-components for the website.
+We used the [Chakra](https://next.chakra-ui.com/docs/getting-started) libary with third part components to easily create usable and pretty ui-components for the website.
 Some of the main chackra components we have used are: Box, Button, Modal, IconButton, Input, Select and StyledIcons.
 We also used Chakra's colorMode and toggleColorMode to enable changing between day- and nightmode on the website.
 The pagination component is created using multiple Buttons and IconButtons from Chakra.
 Chakras toast-component did not have the functionality we wanted, so we used the [cogo-toast](https://github.com/Cogoport/cogo-toast) libary to add pop-ups.

 ### Components